nodejs/node/doc/contributing/maintaining/maintaining-dependencies.md

 The [nghttp2](https://github.com/nghttp2/nghttp2) dependency is a C library implementing HTTP/2 protocol.
-See [maintaining-http][] for more informations.
+See [maintaining-http][] for more information.

 ### nghttp3

 The [nghttp3](https://github.com/ngtcp2/nghttp3) dependency is HTTP/3 library
-written in C. See ngtcp2 for more informations.
+written in C. See ngtcp2 for more information.

 ### ngtcp2